OpenInternet/System_Administrator_Guide_Text/en/best_practices/data_security_backup_and_recovery/index.md

 **Chain of Custody**: When working with a team of system administrators, create a “chain of custody” - this details who has physical access to the data tapes at any given time.
 The chain of custody would also detail a “check-in/check-out” procedure for access to the backup media.

 **Facility Construction**: The physical construction of the facility where your data will be stored is an important consideration as well.
 Plan against adverse scenarios like natural calamities such as fire, floods, or political discord (bombings, riots, curfew).
-Creating a disaster recovery and a communication plan will keep key stakeholders (Executive Director, Finance & HR Director) informed about the next steps in case of an emergency.
+Creating a disaster recovery and a communication plan will keep key stakeholders (Executive Director, Finance and HR Director) informed about the next steps in case of an emergency.

 **Office Raid**: While planning against an office raid by government officials, refer to Chapter 10: Physical Security.